twardoch/twardown-docs/dev/02-twardown-js-01.md

 running `remark-cli` in your terminal would.
 You will be able to see your linter work as you type and you can format your code if you want it to.

-Now, you can open markdown files in your project, and you’ll see squiggly lines and warnings in the `Problems` pane if the code doesn’t adhere to the coding standards.
-Here’s an example that should produce problems you can use to verify:
+Now, you can open markdown files in your project, and you'll see squiggly lines and warnings in the `Problems` pane if the code doesn't adhere to the coding standards.
+Here's an example that should produce problems you can use to verify:

 ```markdown